In this article

 How long does it take to get started?

-Monk customers typically go live in four days after connecting payment sources and configuring matching rules and exception routing.
+Monk customers typically reach a working go-live in 1 to 3 days after connecting payment sources and configuring matching rules and exception routing.

 Book a demo